-The DES-3018 switch does not have a default user name and password.
-One of the first tasks when settings up the Switch is to create user accounts.
+The DES-3010F/DES-3010FL/DES-3010G/DES-3016/DES-3018/DES-3026 switch does not have a default user name and password.
+One of the first tasks when setting up the Switch is to create user accounts.
 If you log in using a predefined administrator-level user name, you have privileged access to the Switch's management software.